jesusgperez/task-organizer/README.md

-rails routes                    # Prints all the routes created rails g migration add_owner_to_task user:references rails db:seed                   # Scripts to perform into the database
+rails routes                    # Prints all the routes created rails g migration add_owner_to_task user:references rails db:seed                   # Scripts to perform into the database rails g mailer                  # Creates the directory structure for mails

 # Important Gems
 gem 'annotate': This gem will declare explicitly the model attributes into the model file (as comments)